TriphiusFire/Art/README.md

 # Art
-A repository for some of my art
+A repository for some of my art.

+I am hardly art-educated, certainly no art professional, but I'm happy with how these high tech doodles turned out!

+See the bottom for sketches, the only art class I took was for Drawing, and there was definite improvement in a short time.
+So if I need to be an artist ever, a little education and I will probably be good at it.

 Colorverse series: